Punchline (band): 2017–2018: Punchline Music Special Kickstarter and LION

 On April 13, 2017, the Kickstarter to create a Punchline Music Special was successfully funded.
-On November 15, 2017, Punchline concluded filming of the live music portion of the Special in their hometown of Pittsburgh, PA.
+On November 15, 2017, Punchline concluded filming of the live music portion of the special in their hometown of Pittsburgh.

 Punchline announced a new full-length record titled "Lion" the next year, shortly before releasing the album which includes previous singles "Darkest Dark" (ft Matt Thiessen) and "It's an New Year (Don't Be So Hard on Yourself)."
 For the release, Dancing Gnome Beer created a limited edition Punchlion IPA, clocking in at 7% abv and hopped with Citra, Simcoe, Amarillo, Mosaic, Ekuanot, Columbus, and Chinook hops.
 It was presented on tap at the 3/31 Mr. Smalls Theatre "Lion" album release show and available for purchase at the brewery.

 Punchline also performed at a TEDxPittsburgh event called "Small Worlds, Big Ideas" on June 16, 2018.

 The band is currently on tour with The Spill Canvas and Selfish Things to support the Spill Canvas's new EP release ("Part of the Hive" tour).
 Punchline took time in between dates to play a show with 1990s rock heroes Gin Blossoms and Tonic in Pittsburgh.

-2019-21: Touring, covers, and new releases
+2019–21: Touring, covers, and new releases

-In February 2019 Punchline continued to play with Gin Blossoms to support the New Miserable Experience 25th Anniversary Tour.

-Throughout 2019 the band released a cover of Less Than Jake's “Automatic”, an album titled "Songs From 94", and a cover of the Ghostbusters theme song via Cleopatra Records.
+In February 2019, Punchline continued to play with Gin Blossoms to support the New Miserable Experience 25th Anniversary Tour.
+Throughout 2019, the band released a cover of Less Than Jake's “Automatic”, an EP titled Songs From '94, and a cover of the Ghostbusters theme song via Cleopatra Records.

-In 2020 released the "Just Stay Home" single commemorating the Covid-19 pandemic with fan footage, as well as the Punchline Music Special (later available on Amazon Prime streaming).
-Punchline continued the release schedule with a 2021 single "Be Right There" produced by Marc McClusky and a new holiday original song “I Won’t Let You Down (This Christmas)" in 2021, rounding out their collection of Christmas songs.
+In 2020, they released the "Just Stay Home" single, commemorating the COVID-19 pandemic with fan footage, as well as the Punchline Music Special (later available on Amazon Prime streaming).
+Punchline continued the release schedule with a 2021 single "Be Right There" produced by Marc McClusky, and a new holiday original song titled “I Won't Let You Down (This Christmas)", rounding out their collection of Christmas songs.